Chemical synapse

 The word "synapse" was introduced by Sir Charles Scott Sherrington in 1897.
 Chemical synapses are not the only type of biological synapse: electrical and immunological synapses also exist.
-Without a qualifier, however, "synapse" commonly refers to chemical synapse.
+Without a qualifier, however, "synapse" commonly refers to chemical synapses.

 Structure

 Synapses are functional connections between neurons, or between neurons and other types of cells.
 A typical neuron gives rise to several thousand synapses, although there are some types that make far fewer.
 Most synapses connect axons to dendrites, but there are also other types of connections, including axon-to-cell-body, axon-to-axon, and dendrite-to-dendrite.
 Synapses are generally too small to be recognizable using a light microscope except as points where the membranes of two cells appear to touch, but their cellular elements can be visualized clearly using an electron microscope.

 Chemical synapses pass information directionally from a presynaptic cell to a postsynaptic cell and are therefore asymmetric in structure and function.
 The presynaptic axon terminal, or synaptic bouton, is a specialized area within the axon of the presynaptic cell that contains neurotransmitters enclosed in small membrane-bound spheres called synaptic vesicles (as well as a number of other supporting structures and organelles, such as mitochondria and endoplasmic reticulum).
-Synaptic vesicles are docked at the presynaptic plasma membrane at regions called active zones.
+Some synaptic vesicles are docked at the presynaptic plasma membrane at regions called active zones.

 Immediately opposite is a region of the postsynaptic cell containing neurotransmitter receptors; for synapses between two neurons the postsynaptic region may be found on the dendrites or cell body.
 Immediately behind the postsynaptic membrane is an elaborate complex of interlinked proteins called the postsynaptic density (PSD).

 Proteins in the PSD are involved in anchoring and trafficking neurotransmitter receptors and modulating the activity of these receptors.
 The receptors and PSDs are often found in specialized protrusions from the main dendritic shaft called dendritic spines.

 Synapses may be described as symmetric or asymmetric.
 When examined under an electron microscope, asymmetric synapses are characterized by rounded vesicles in the presynaptic cell, and a prominent postsynaptic density.
 Asymmetric synapses are typically excitatory.
 Symmetric synapses in contrast have flattened or elongated vesicles, and do not contain a prominent postsynaptic density.
 Symmetric synapses are typically inhibitory.

 The synaptic cleft—also called synaptic gap—is a gap between the pre- and postsynaptic cells that is about 20 nm (0.02 μ) wide.
 The small volume of the cleft allows neurotransmitter concentration to be raised and lowered rapidly.

 An autapse is a chemical (or electrical) synapse formed when the axon of one neuron synapses with its own dendrites.

 Signaling in chemical synapses

 Overview

+Some authors consider signal transmission at a chemical synapse as a special case of paracrine signaling., while others treat it a separate signaling mechanism.

 Here is a summary of the sequence of events that take place in synaptic transmission from a presynaptic neuron to a postsynaptic cell.
 Each step is explained in more detail below.
 Note that with the exception of the final step, the entire process may run only a few hundred microseconds, in the fastest synapses.